 Recently Marilyn and I went in to the center of London, initially to attend a lunchtime free concert at St Martins in The Fields.
 We heard Emma Stannard, a Mezzo Soprano, singing Grieg, Schumann, De Falla and Copeland accompanied by Keval Shah on the piano.
 They were superb displaying so much personality.
 The lunchtime concerts begin a 1pm and last for about one hour.
 When we came out onto a sunny Trafalgar Square we thought we would like to have a look in the National Portrait Gallery and see if any exhibitions were on.

 There is a photographic portrait exhibition on at the moment.
-We first looked around pictures created by the Bloomsbury group and portraits of artists,writers and the famous from the 20th century.
-We looked at the Tudor and Stuart galleries populated by portraits of the ,”God ordained”, and eventually wandered into the Georgian period sauntering past that little sketch of Jane Austen created by her sister Cassandra and some of the great writers and poets of the late 18th and early 19th century, Sir Walter Scott, Shelley, Byron and so forth.
+We first looked at pictures created by the Bloomsbury group and portraits of artists,writers and the famous from the 20th century.
+We looked at the Tudor and Stuart galleries populated by portraits of the ,”God ordained”, and eventually wandered into the Georgian period galleries sauntering past that little sketch of Jane Austen created by her sister Cassandra and portraits of the great writers and poets of the late 18th and early 19th century, Sir Walter Scott, Shelley, Byron and so forth.
 There are very few women represented in the older periods.
 Elizabeth I and Mary Queen of Scots appears in the Tudor period.
-Some of Charles II’s mistresses are hung in the Stuart galleries but the Georgian period is when women become ,”really serious.”
+Some of Charles II’s mistresses are hung in the Stuart galleries but the Georgian period is when women start to become ,”really serious.”

 The Trial of Queen Caroline 1820 by Sir George Hayter oil on canvas, 1820-1823 (National Portrait gallery)

 But there is one painting, with a woman in it, which could be described as even more inspirational and in some ways is more powerful than the rest and gets to the heart of what it was to be a woman in the early 19th century.
 This woman had courage, determination and a will to live her life the way she wanted.
-She was prepared to break the law, courted approbation from everybody, even her friends and supporters, those who might be on her side to a degree of sensure regarding her morals and choices in life.
-In acting in such a liberating way was perhaps even stronger than all the rest.
+She was prepared to break the law, courted approbation from everybody, even her friends and supporters, those who might be on her side were often repulsed regarding her morals and choices in life.
+In acting in such a liberating way, she was perhaps even stronger than all the rest.
 “The trial of Queen Caroline in 1820,” is vast.
 It consists of hundreds of miniature portraits of men.
 The great men of the early 19th century.
 There is William Adams, lawyer and diplomat, Shute Barrington,the Bishop of Durham, William Cavendish the Lord Chancellor, William Wyndham Greville the Prime Minister, the Duke of York, George IV’s brother, William Howley, The Archbishop of Canterbury, William Nelson, 1st Earl Nelson, Lord Nelson’s brother, Arthur Wellesley, the Duke of Wellington.
 There are lawyers, landowners, statesmen, the Governor General of India and various other governor generals.
 There are Field Marshalls, bishops and archbishops.
 Thomas Barnes, the editor of The Times newspaper is there, politicians of every hue, agriculturalists, bankers, sportsmen, Lords, Earls and Dukes.
 The world was run by these men and women were second class citizens and had to do what they were told.
-Almost unnoticed, in the midst of this mass of manhood, sitting calmly and still and looking unmoved is Queen Caroline of Brunswick, the estranged wife of George IV.
+Almost unnoticed, in the midst of this mass of manhood, sitting calmly and still and unmoved is Queen Caroline of Brunswick, the estranged wife of George IV.
 The painting portrays the trial brought about when George wanted to divorce her.
 Things did not go his way.
-For one the public disliked him intensely.
+The public disliked him intensely.

 Caroline of Brunswick.by Sir Thomas Lawrence oil on canvas, 1804.
 (National Portrait Gallery)